Florida Sandbars

 Passage Key, Tampa Bay, FL

-Passage Key officially called “Passage Key National Wildlife Refuge,” is approximately one mile from the Skyway Bridge, off Anna Maria Island.
-It used to be a small island that would disappear at high tide, but it is now a lovely, exposed island of sand rising from the sea that boasts sand like spun sugar and the clearest of waters.
+Passage Key, officially called “Passage Key National Wildlife Refuge,” is approximately one mile from the Skyway Bridge, off Anna Maria Island.
+It used to be a small island that disappeared at high tide, but it is now a lovely, exposed island of sand rising from the sea, with sand like spun sugar and the clearest of waters.

-There is no public transportation to Passage Key, so you need your own boat to access this one.
+There is no public transportation to Passage Key, so you need your own boat to access this island.
 Also, while you can technically kayak to the island, you must be an experienced kayaker.

 Jupiter Sandbar, Jupiter Inlet, FL

-This sandbar is sometimes known as the “Loxahatchee Sandbar” or “Coney Island” and is only exposed for visitors an hour before and after low tide.
-To the east of the sandbar is Bird Island, which is exposed at high tide and is a nesting place for birds, with lots of rich vegetation.
+This sandbar, sometimes known as the “Loxahatchee Sandbar” or “Coney Island,” is only exposed to visitors for an hour before and after low tide.
+To the east of the sandbar is Bird Island, which is exposed at high tide and is a nesting site for birds, with abundant, rich vegetation.
 Some describe Jupiter Sandbar as having water as clear as the Bahamas, and each year it plays host to the Summer River Paddle and the Sandbar Party.

-There is no public transportation to Loxahatchee Sandbar, so you need your own boat to access this one.
+There is no public transportation to Loxahatchee Sandbar, so you need your own boat to reach it.

 The Flats – Hernando Beach, FL

-Some would argue that this is one of the star attractions of Hernando Beach.
-Shallow sand bars glistening from the turquoise water make for a perfect boating day.
+Some would argue that this is one of Hernando Beach’s star attractions.
+Shallow sandbars glistening in the turquoise water make for a perfect boating day.
 And there’s no shortage of boats enjoying this oasis!
 You can’t fully appreciate this coastal community until you’ve hit the flats.
 If you were dropped off here blindfolded, you would swear you’re in the Caribbean or the Bahamas once revealed.
 The entire bay is like one giant sandbar at low tide.

 Most people stick to the main section, where the barrier islands are directly next to the channel.
-However, you can go to the right and hang out at what locals call Gilligan’s Island.
-FYI, not sure if this is the actual name or not.
+However, you can head right and hang out at what locals call Gilligan’s Island.
+FYI, not sure if this is the actual name.

 The Flats are only accessible by boat.
-However, there are two tour operators in the area that will take you there for the day:
+However, there is an operator in the area that will take you there for the day:

 Egmont Key, Tampa Bay, FL

-Egmont Key is a kind of giant sandbar and is also a state park.
-Gradually eroding, it is beautiful and has a fascinating history, with an old lighthouse on the island plus the crumbling remains of Fort Dade.
+Egmont Key is a large sandbar and a state park.
+Gradually eroding, it is beautiful and has a fascinating history, with an old lighthouse on the island, plus the crumbling remains of Fort Dade.
 There’s also a public ferry here, and the island is excellent for snorkeling amongst the ruins of the fort.
 Egmont Key is eroding and has lost much of its landmass in recent years, so you may want to visit soon!

 Egmont Key Ferry